-Mainstay automotive buying websites, CarMax and AutoTrader, stay ahead of the curve by integrating user testing into multiple arms of their business, including website design, prototyping, mobile apps, corporate strategy, TV commercials, and more.
+Mainstay automotive buying websites CarMax and AutoTrader stay ahead of the curve by integrating user testing for automotive into multiple arms of their business, including website design, prototyping, mobile apps, corporate strategy, TV commercials, and more.

 By making user testing a central part of their iterative process, organizations uncover new product ideas and, most importantly, give their users a seat at the table with decision-makers in charge of the automotive buying experience.